Permits for operation of the hydro power plants

 Over the year, in partnership with some of Sweden's other energy producers and the Swedish Agency for Marine and Water Management, via Energiforsk, to conduct research and operational measures to prevent the extinction of the eel.
-Together with technical infrastructure company Tekniska Verken in Linköping, Holmen Energi has implemented a trap and transport initiative for migrating eels ready to spawn, transferring the eels from the Glan and Roxen lakes in Motala Ström.
+Together with technical infrastructure company Tekniska Verken in Linköping, Holmen Energi has implemented a trap and transport initiative for migrating eels ready to spawn, transferring the eels from the Glan and Roxen lakes to Motala Ström.

 2018 will see dam safety, structural and health & safety measures implemented at the wholly and partly owned plants.

 Holmen is a major land owner and has the potential to develop its land holdings by establishing wind farms on its own sites with good wind conditions.
 Wind power has low operating costs, since it does not require the purchase of fuel, and production is free of carbon dioxide.

 Along with the Eurofideme 2 investment fund, in 2014 Holmen built a wind farm at Varsvik, a few kilometres from its paper mill in Hallstavik.
 The turbines came on stream in autumn 2014 and annual production capacity is estimated at 165 GWh.
 Building the wind farm cost around SEK 650 million.
 Production in 2016, a year of light winds, totalled 147 GWh.
 Holmen's share of production is 50 per cent.
 The share of wind power in total electricity generation is continuing to increase in Sweden despite relatively low electricity and certificate prices.
 Holmen's strategy is to develop competitive projects that are profitable for the Group.

-At Blodrotberget and Blackfjället in the Municipality of Örnsköldsvik, environmental permits were granted in 2013 for around 70 wind turbines, with annual production in the region of 500 GWh.
+At Blodrotberget and Blackfjället in the Municipality of Örnsköldsvik, environmental permits were granted for wind turbines in 2013.
+The production potential in these areas is estimated at more than 500 GWh per year.
 In 2015, a power line permit was obtained for the connecting power lines, which means that the project is ready for construction to begin.
 Due to delays in connection to the national grid, the process of applying for an extension to the environmental permit has begun.